dtcenter/METplus/docs/Contributors_Guide/add_use_case.rst

 - In the *.github/parm/use_case_groups.json* file, remove the entry that was added during the :ref:`add_new_category_to_test_runs` for the new use case.
 This will stop the use case from running on a pull request.
-- Push these two updated files to the branch in Github and confirm that it now compiles successfully.
+- Push these two updated files to the working branch in Github and confirm that it now compiles successfully.
 - During the :ref:`create-a-pull-request` creation, inform the reviewer of the Github Actions failure.
 The reviewer should confirm the use case is successful when run manually, that the memory profiler output confirms that